 The American Bonanza Society Air Safety Foundation has established two categories of cash prizes to support the longevity of Beech Model 35 (V-Tail) Bonanzas.

-A single $100,000 prize will be awarded to the first firm or individual that designs and obtains FAA certification of an alternative to original ruddervator skins or a replacement for the entire ruddervator assembly, creates a production and manufacturing capability, and has available at least five FAA-approved kits ready for sale to the public, along with other requirements as outlined in the announcement linked below.
+A single $500,000 prize will be awarded to the first firm or individual that designs and obtains FAA certification of an alternative to original ruddervator skins or a replacement for the entire ruddervator assembly, creates a production and manufacturing capability, and produces at least 100 FAA-approved kits ready for sale to the public, along with other requirements as outlined in the announcement linked below.